|

 symbolic links: if the -H or -P option was specified, true

-if the file is a link to a file of type c; if the -L
+if the file is a link to a file of type c; if the -L option

-that -type does not check.
+-type does not check.
+If a symbolic link is broken

 -context pattern